Terones/docker_factorio_server/README.md

 * `0.x` - latest version in a branch.
 * `0.x.y` - a specific version.
 * `0.x-dev` - whatever is in master for that version.
+* `experimental` - version declared experimental on [factorio.com](https://www.factorio.com). no SHA check on the download.

 # What is Factorio?